-(a) In addition to their role as advisors to the Council, boards and commissions serve as liaisons between the City and the general public regarding issues under their purview at City sponsored meetings or events.
-Each board and commission functions as a communication link between the community and the City, explaining City programs and recommendations, advocating established City policy and services, as well as providing a channel for citizen expression.
+(a) In addition to their role as advisors to the Council, boards and commissions, as a body, serve as liaisons between the City and the general public regarding issues under their purview at City sponsored meetings or events.
+Each board and commission functions as a communication link, explaining City programs and recommendations, advocating established City policy and services, as well as providing a forum for public comment.